vicphysics/Temperature_and_Specific_Humidity_Prediction/README.md

 | 9858 | 36.118 | -97.091 | 271.3 | 153 | 4 | 20020312 | 20241130 | 1 |

 We then use the code for putting the NC Files into a Dataframe and clean the data using the average monthly values to fill each missing/NaN value.
-The code to accomplish this can be found in the "Load HADISDH Data into Dataframe" file.
+The code to accomplish this can be found in the "Select NC Files for Study" and "Combine_HADISDH_NSRDB_Data" Python code files.

 # National Solar Radiation Database (NSRDB):